4 Biggest Effects of COVID19 on Corporate Social Responsibility

-Pre-pandemic, active volunteer work by the employees used to be a prominent part of many companies’ CSR efforts.
+Pre-pandemic, volunteer work by employees used to be a prominent part of many companies’ CSR efforts.
 However, as work moved online and most companies did not want to put their employees at risk, they moved towards donating funds to NGOs or health sector organizations to avoid risk and still be able to contribute.

 3. Higher Demand from Employees to Contribute